-2 Penetrating Damp
+Penetrating Damp

 This type of dampness will only be found on external walls or in the case of roof leaks, on ceilings.
 It only appears because of a defect outside the home, such as missing pointing to the brickwork, cracked rendering or missing roof tiles.
-These defects then allow water to pass the inner surfaces. from the outside to Penetrating damp normally appears as a well-'damp patch' which is defined far more noticeable following a period of rainfall, it will look and feel damp to the touch.
+These defects then allow water to pass from the outside to the inner surfaces.
+Penetrating damp normally appears as a welldefined 'damp patch' which is far more noticeable following a period of rainfall, it will look and feel damp to the touch.